JanHerca/urantiapedia/output/wikijs/en/article/Rex_Merrett/Votre_heure_est_elle_venue.md

 The so-called “Sermon on the Mount” is not the gospel of Jesus, but the charge of ordaining the 12 apostles.
 It is the personal order given by the Master to those who were to continue to preach the gospel and aspire to represent it in the world of men, just as he so eloquently and perfectly represented his Father.

 If inherited drives cannot be fundamentally modified, the emotional reactions to these drives can be changed; the moral nature can therefore be modified, the character can be improved.
 In a strong character, the emotional responses are integrated and coordinated, which produces a unified personality.
-Deficient unification weakens the moral nature and breeds unhappiness.
-[UB 140:4.8](/en/The_Urantia_Book/140#p4_8)
+Deficient unification weakens the moral nature and breeds unhappiness. <a id="a59_373"></a>[UB 140:4.8](/en/The_Urantia_Book/140#p4_8)

 Without a worthy purpose, life becomes aimless and unprofitable, and much unhappiness results.
 Jesus exhorted his disciples to exercise experimental faith.
-He warned them not to depend on mere intellectual assent, credulity, and established authority.
-[UB 140:4.9](/en/The_Urantia_Book/140#p4_9)
+He warned them not to depend on mere intellectual assent, credulity, and established authority. <a id="a61_252"></a>[UB 140:4.9](/en/The_Urantia_Book/140#p4_9)

 ## Moana